Bertha Boronda: Defense

 Boronda had several defenses, chief among them being her complete lack of any recollection of the night in question.
 She claimed she became enraged at her husband, and the two had an argument because she thought he was going to leave her.
 She admitted that she maimed him, but expressed no regret.
-As reported in the Santa Cruz Sentinel, "Her only excuse is that she wanted to be revenged on Boronda, whom she believed intended deserting her and leaving for Mexico."
+As reported in the Santa Cruz Sentinel, "Her only excuse is that she wanted to be revenged on Boronda, who she believed intended to desert her and leave for Mexico."
 Another defense was that Mr. Boronda had made "a vile request."

 At the trial she settled on a defense of "emotional insanity" from extreme jealousy.
 She took the stand in her defense and explained why she dressed like a man when she fled after the incident.
 She stated that her husband had been gone for two weeks; and she often wore her brother's clothing when she spied on her husband.